~ affiliate links used ~

 - AED Monthly Checklist Updates- Many school nurse duties have to be completed at a specific time throughout the school year.
 However, I have found that creating a new AED monthly checklist form during the summer works best for me.
 This is actually a duty that doesn't have to be completed by the school nurse.
 If you are struggling to complete everything then maybe ask about delegating this duty to another staff member.
 Are you in charge of monthly AED checks; if so, how do you document this duty?

 - Student Data Collection- It is not enough to tell people (admin/school board) how busy you are.
 You need to show them too.
 One simple way to do this is to collect basic data on the visits to the nurse's office.
-I've created a very basic and FREE Google form to help you get started.
+I've created a very basic Google form to help you get started.
 You can edit this form to add information you would like to keep track of.
 If you want to include specific teacher names, treatment options, or common complaints for easy selection then you can edit and add those to this form.
-Compile the results at the end of the year into a Google sheet and create an end-of-year report to share with your BOE; I do every year!
+Compile the results at the end of the year and create an end-of-year report to share with your Board Of Education and school administrators.
+I do every year using Canva- it is simple and easy.
+I usually keep it to two pages to highlight a few key points from the year.
 How do you track and report your yearly data?

 - Registration Day- Most schools offer some sort of registration day for students- either in person or online.
 Either way, there are always papers and plans that need to be reviewed, shared and filed.
 For in person registration, I prefer to have a print out of the state health requirements to reference and to share with parents if needed.
 I also have access to a computer and bring plastic bankers boxes to organize charts- those I need to review, those that can be filed, and those needing follow up of some sort.
 Is your registration online or in-person?
 How and what do you need to prepare?